davideicardi/live-plugin-manager/README.md

 Another solution is to load your plugins inside a Dependency Injection container.

-I'm working also on [shelf-depenency](https://www.npmjs.com/package/shelf-dependency), a simple dependency injection/inversion of control container that can use loaded plugins.
+I'm working also on [shelf-depenency](https://www.npmjs.com/package/shelf-dependency), a simple dependency injection/inversion of control container that can be used to load plugins.

 ## Samples